Resume

 Most job descriptions spell out any necessary languages in the job requirements.
 If they want someone with bilingual or native proficiency, it’s clearly important for the position.
 So, include a dedicated language section to highlight your high language levels with any certifications and success stories.

-This job ad also reveals that you’ll be doing a lot of verbal interaction over the phone, so your resume should emphasize your speaking and listening abilities throughout your work experience.
+This job ad also reveals that you’ll be doing a lot of verbal interaction over the phone, so emphasize your speaking and listening abilities throughout your resume work experience section.
 They also mention product knowledge, so touch on your understanding of technical vocabulary.

 Align your language skills with their specified proficiency levels.
 If they use terms like “intermediate” or “fluent,” at least match your proficiency level to their requirements to show you are a clear fit for the job.